WaclawZurko/QAAutomationChallengeCypressJS/README.md

 # reports
-Once you run test locally, test reports should be avaiable in "reports" directory and called "index.html" Current reports folder serve as an example from previous runs
+Once you run test locally, test reports should be avaiable in "reports" directory and called "index.html" Current reports directory serve as an example from previous runs

 # useful links
 https://docs.cypress.io/guides/getting-started/installing-cypress